 Generally, there is a one-year residency requirement for filing for dissolution of marriage in Iowa.
 If you have been a resident in Iowa for at least one year but your spouse is not an Iowa resident, you can file for divorce in your county of residence.
-If you are not an Iowa resident but your spouse is an Iowa resident, you can file for divorce in the county where the resident spouse resides, if they are personally served.
+If you are not an Iowa resident, but your spouse is an Iowa resident, you can file for divorce in the county where the resident spouse resides if they are personally served.
 If both spouses are Iowa residents, then the petition for dissolution of marriage can be filed in the county where either spouse resides.

 At Hope Law Firm, P.L.C., our experienced team understands the complexity of the divorce process.
 We can help you get the most favorable outcome in your difficult situation.
-Call our office today to schedule your initial consultation with our Des Moines divorce attorneys.

 Thousands of cases successfully handled for our clients.

 We take an aggressive approach & have a proven track record.

 We treat you with compassion, honesty, dignity and respect.

 Hope Law Firm is a phenomenal group and I would recommend to anyone!- Kristina H.